 During the third quarter of fiscal 2014, the Board of Directors approved a world-wide restructuring plan in order to re-balance staffing levels to better align them with the evolving needs of the business.
 The authorized plan included a reduction of approximately 85 positions and the consolidation of four leased facilities, with a total cost of approximately \$15.0 million.
+We have substantially completed the actions authorized under this plan.

-During the three months ended April 30, 2014, we recorded an incremental restructuring charge associated with the Fiscal 2014 Plan of \$2.3 million.
+During the three months ended October 31, 2014, we recorded no restructuring charge.
+During the nine months ended October 31, 2014, we recorded an incremental restructuring charge associated with the Fiscal 2014 Plan of \$3.1 million.
 See Note 13, "Restructuring," in the Notes to the Condensed Consolidated Financial Statements for further discussion.